002A/ixora.io/projects/colorblindness/color-blindness-simulation-research.rst

 LMS Color Space
 ---------------

 To simulate color blindness, we need to think about colors in terms of stimulations to the L, M, and S cones in the human eye.
-To help us do that, we will convert our colors from the RGB color space we use in Processing to a new color space called LMS.
+To help us do that, we will convert our colors from the `sRGB <https://en.wikipedia.org/wiki/SRGB>`_ color space we use in Processing to a new color space called `LMS <https://en.wikipedia.org/wiki/LMS_color_space>`_.

 The first step in this process is to remove the gamma correction applied to Processing_'s colors.
 The red, green, and blue values are represented internally as integers in the range :math:`[0, 255]`.
 In this color representation a value of 200 appears to humans as twice as intense as a value of 100, but this does not correspond to a doubling of the light's energy in the physical world.
 Gamma correction transforms color intensities in the physical world into an arrangement that appears more uniform to humans.
 Gamma correction is important but we need to remove it to do math on numerical color values.